dim-gggl/pocket/docs/quickstart.rst

        print("Hello, World!")
    ```

-Pocket will render it with beautiful formatting and colors in your terminal.
+Super Pocket will render it with beautiful formatting and colors in your terminal.

 Project Export
 --------------